 How are you feeling after exercising?
 If moderate to severe pain is felt after exercising, switching to a different type of physical activity that’s easier on the joints is advised.
 Water aerobics, swimming and riding a stationary bike are often recommended for those with arthritis – but again, consult with the doctor for approval before starting or changing an exercise plan.

-Absolute Companion Care, leaders in Baltimore home care services, can help older adults with arthritis in a variety of ways, including:
+Absolute Companion Care, leaders in home health care in Towson, can help older adults with arthritis in a variety of ways, including:

 - Providing safe, reliable transportation to medical appointments

 - Picking up prescription refills and running other errands